 - 4 vegan french rolls

-- 4 tbsp vegan mayonnaise, divided
+- 4 tablespoon vegan mayonnaise, divided

 - 4 to 6 garlic dill pickles, sliced thin